Saarthakkj/brainrot-copilot/README.md

 # Brainrot Copilot

-Brainrot Copilot is a Chrome extension that adds a brainrot overlay to your browser plus live transcriptions of the audio from your current tab.
+Brainrot Copilot is a Chrome extension that adds a brainrot overlay to your browser and provides live transcriptions of audio from your current tab.
 It's perfect for helping you focus on your work.

 ## Features